Stat-FeiXiao/pgeeptc/README.md

 print.pgeeptc(fit)
 ```

-## An example using a tonsil cancer data is shown below:
+## An example using a periodontal disease data is shown below:

 ```R
 #### Data preparation